 - advocating for the injured person in relation to the management of their claim or coaching them through litigation or other compensation processes

 - providing services that are not related to the injuries sustained in the motor vehicle accident.

-A step by step guide on how to provide physiotherapy services is available in the motor accidents guide for allied health practitioners.
+A step by step guide on how to provide physiotherapy services is available in Providing allied health services in the NSW CTP schemes - FAQs.

 Forms you might need

 You will need the allied health recovery request (AHRR).
 Please read this information on the AHRR before you use this form for the first time.
 You can also find the form on this page.
 All physiotherapists are required to submit an AHRR when seeking approval for treatment services.

 - Certificate of capacity/certificate of fitness for treating physiotherapist or psychologist

 - Providing allied health services in the NSW CTP schemes (FAQs on how to provide your services)

 - Information on the Allied Health Recovery Request

 - Clinical framework for the delivery of health services